cfernandezsdq/flexbox/README.md

 # flexbox
- This is a simple image gallery made with CSS to test flexbox properties.
+ This is a simple image gallery made with HTML/CSS to test flexbox properties.